GSoC 2017 Project Ideas

 - If time allows: additional features such as hiding advertisements for specific groups, allow image banner uploads from the ACP, ability to set end dates for specific advertisements.

 One of the most requested phpBB features is the ability to use human readable URLs.
 This extension should use the topic, forum and other page titles in the URL while still redirecting traditional URLs to these enhanced ones for backwards compatibility.
 (Also see the RFC at Area51)

 - Add sanitised versions of topic and forum titles into the URLs

 - Maintain backward compatibility so regular phpBB URLs created before the enabling of this extension will still be usable and redirect to the Human Readable URLs

 Derk Ruitenbeek, Matt Friedman, Paul Sohier

 For non-website ideas, RFCs on Area51 are a good source of ideas as they represent what our users already told us they want.
-Most mentors are available in phpBB's IRC development channel #phpbb-dev and on Area51.
+Most mentors are available in phpBB's Discord or phpBB's IRC development channel #phpbb-dev and on Area51.
 For website ideas feel free to contact one of the website mentors (via IRC [#phpbb-www] or email `website [at] phpbb [dot] com`).

 If you propose an original idea it will have a higher chance of being accepted if it satisfies the following two criteria: